SSWConsulting/SSW.Rules.Content/rules/ask-for-help/rule.md

 1. Work out how long a 'small' piece of work for your project might be.
 In Scrum, this would be the smallest effort value (Extra-Small if using shirt sizes).
 A more general rule is 1 hour.
-This is usually the smallest amount of time you can be paid for
 2. If you spend that amount of time trying to work out the problem with no progress, you **should** ask for help